 Transfer Students: For both domestic and international students: academic scholarships are based on the number of transfer hours and the student's cumulative GPA.

 Gulstad Scholars Transfer Scholarship: The undergraduate Gulstad Scholars Transfer Scholarship honors excellence by supporting outstanding community college students to transfer to and complete their bachelor's degrees at CMU in Fayette.
 Eligible students must be a current student at a CMU partnered community College, a sophomore with anticipated graduation status, have a cumulative GPA of 2.75 or better on a 4.0 scale, must present a letter of recommendation from the community college representative, and must meet the housing policy guidelines set forth in the CMU student handbook.

 Go Away to College Close to Home: Central Methodist University Go Away to College Close to Home Program would offer a 50% tuition waiver to all non-cocurricular accepted Howard, Camden, Cooper, Saline, Audrain, Randolph, Chariton, Moniteau, Pettis, Morgan, Cole, Osage, and Boone County Students who meet or exceed the 52.5 index score and are A+ eligible.
 The index is calculated based on high school grade point average and standardized test scores.
 (GPA x ACT=INDEX).
 Students may live on campus or at home with their parent or guardian (Adhering to all CMU Housing policies).
 This scholarship may not be combined with any other CMU scholarship offer.

-- Next Rounds Interviews will take place the week of November 16th
+- Next round interviews will take place the week of April 19th